 - Start Date: September

-- No part-time or off-site distance-learning option.
+- Our program does not offer any part-time or off-site distance-learning options.

 - No advanced placement is awarded or granted for experiential learning or previous education.
 Prerequisite courses may not substitute for any course in the program.